kaitlynbjerke/CPE487/FinalProject.md

      - `vga_timing.vhd`
      - `clk_wiz_0.vhd`
      - `clk_wiz_0_clk_wiz.vhd`
-3. Connect computer to the Nexys A7-100T FPGA board using the micro USB cable
+2. Connect computer to the Nexys A7-100T FPGA board using the micro USB cable
-4. Connect the Nexys A7-100T FPGA board to the monitor using the VGA cable
+3. Connect the Nexys A7-100T FPGA board to the monitor using the VGA cable
-5. Create new RTL project on Vivado
+4. Create new RTL project on Vivado
-6. For source files, add in all .vhd files
+5. For source files, add in all .vhd files
-7. For constraint files, add in all .xdc files
+6. For constraint files, add in all .xdc files
-8. For "Default Part", choose "Nexys A7-100T" under “Boards”
+7. For "Default Part", choose "Nexys A7-100T" under “Boards”
-9. Run synthesis
+8. Run synthesis
-10. Run implementation
+9. Run implementation
-11. Generate bitstream
+10. Generate bitstream
-12. Open the hardware manager
+11. Open the hardware manager
-13. Select "Open Target" and "Autoconnect"
+12. Select "Open Target" and "Autoconnect"
-14. Select "Program Device" and click on xc7a100t_0
+13. Select "Program Device" and click on xc7a100t_0
+14. After the title screen appears, click btnc to start the game

 After performing all these steps, the game should be displayed on the monitor.